GFialho/points-backend/README.md

 # Points Service

 This project is a serverless application for managing points, built using TypeScript and the AWS Serverless framework.
 Below is an overview of the resources utilized and their purposes.
+The API documentation can be fount at: http://points-swagger-dev.s3-website-us-east-1.amazonaws.com/#

 ## Prerequisites